evkx/evkx.github.io/content/models/ford/explorer/explorer_extended_range_awd/_index.md

 ## Infotainment

 You can choose between two sound systems on the Ford Explorer Extended Range AWD.
 With the Sound system, you get six speakers with a max system output of 140 watts.
-With the Volkswagen Soundsystem, you get six speakers with a max system output of 450 watts.
+With the B&O Soundsystem, you get ten speakers with a max system output of 480 watts.

 In addition, with the optional in-car navigation system, you get the help you need to find your destination.
 Furthermore, the Ford Explorer Extended Range AWD supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.